gem/oq-engine/doc/adv-manual/addition-is-non-associative.rst

 because for saving memory (both RAM and disk space) it stores 32 bit floats, so the precision is a lot less.
-64 bit floats have 53 bits of precision, and this why the relative error in the previous calculation was around 1.11 × 10−16 (i.e. 2^−53); 32 bit floats have only 24 bits of precision, so we should expect a relative error around 6E-8 (2^-24) which means 60 euros.
+64 bit floats have 53 bits of precision, and this why the relative error in the previous calculation was around 1.11E-16 (i.e. 2 to the power -53); 32 bit floats have only 24 bits of precision, so we should expect a relative error around 6E-8 (i.e.
+2 to the power -24) which means 60 euros.

 It may not seem much, compared to 1 billion euros, but it gets worse.
 Much worse.
 The error cumulates and the more tasks there are,